Peshawar, Khyber-Pakhtunkhwa weather update today

 Today’s Weather Forecast:

-Looking ahead, Peshawar residents can expect a maximum temperature of 24°C with a RealFeel® of 24°.
-The day will be sunny but not as warm, offering a pleasant mix of sunshine and cooler breezes.
-As the night approaches, temperatures are expected to drop to 8°C with clear skies, providing a crisp and refreshing atmosphere.
+Looking ahead, the forecast for the day indicates a maximum temperature of 21°C, with a RealFeel® of 22°.
+While it’s not as warm as some might prefer, the day is expected to be partly sunny, offering a mix of sunshine and cloud cover.
+As we move into the night, temperatures are predicted to drop to 6°C, with a RealFeel® of 7°, under mainly clear skies.

 Tomorrow’s Outlook: